|

 Care has been taken to avoid any comparisons that

-draws from Mark Hofmann’s
+draw from Mark Hofmann’s

 “Anthon Transcript” forgery.